Vinaymeldrum/Vinaymeldrum.github.io/README.md

 # [RAM: Learning Resource](https://vinaymeldrum.github.io/)
-A website where you can learn about random access memory, also more commonly known as RAM.
+A website where you can learn about random access memory and number systems that relate to computers.

 Vinay Meldrum, Michael Lam, Jared Halls
-February 23, 2018
+March 6, 2018
 ICS3O